FunProgramer/private-radio-streaming/README.md

-# Unofficial Telegram Source Client for Icecast2
+# Private Radio Station
-Icecast2 source client for streaming telegram audio controlled by a web interface.
+Internet Radio Station controlled by a web interface used for private use cases.

-This client has a web interface, that accepts a telegram url and streams that through icecast.
+This Radio Station Software has a web interface, that accepts a telegram url.
 Through the web interface you can also control the playback (fast-forward, rewind, pause).

 Note: This project is currently only a blank template.